pazz/alot/docs/source/usage/modes/search.rst

         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (Defaults to: 'True').
-        :---all: retag all messages in search result.
+        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages in search result

 .. _cmd.search.retagprompt: